YoWASP/runtime-js/README.md

 Application API reference
 -------------------------

-All of the other JavaScript YoWASP packages re-export the API of the package.
+All of the other JavaScript YoWASP packages use the common runtime functionality implemented here.
 They export the function `runX` where `X` is the name of the application, which can be called as:

 ```js
 const filesOut = await runX(args, filesIn, { stdout, stderr, decodeASCII: true });